 In 1982, Keith Wheeler committed his life to follow Jesus.
 In 1985, on Good Friday, in Tulsa, Oklahoma, USA, he began carrying a 12-foot, wooden cross.
-He has now walked with the cross over 23,000 miles, through more than 150 countries on all seven continents.
+He has now walked over 27,000 miles, through more than 185 countries on all seven continents.

 In 1985, as Keith was praying one night, he felt that God spoke to his heart, “I want you to make a cross and begin carrying it through the streets of Tulsa on Good Friday.”
 He thought this surely couldn’t be God, but felt these words burning in his heart, “Anyone can carry a cross–think about Simon of Cyrene; he carried Jesus’ cross.
 Anyone can die on a cross–think about the two thieves on either side of Jesus.
 Only One, however, could die for the sins of the world… and that was because of love.
 I want you to take the cross and identify that message of love along the roadsides of this world.”

 Later, Keith felt God’s call, “For you, the cross is never to be a symbol of protest, but a symbol of reconciliation; I want you to be a ‘pilgrim of peace’ and a messenger of My love.”